What Is Excision Surgery?

 Flap — we elevate the skin adjacent to the wound and move it to cover the defect.
 We typically use flaps for larger wounds and wounds in delicate areas or under tension.

-- Skin graft — we harvest skin from a different area of your body to cover the wound.
-This type of repair can take longer to heal but can provide excellent results.
+Skin graft — we harvest skin from a different area of your body to cover the wound.
+This type of repair can take longer to heal but can provide excellent results for complex defects.

-In some instances, we promote healing by granulation.
-We leave the wound open and allow it to heal on its own.
+In some instances, we allow healing by granulation.
+This means the wound is left open and allowed to heal on its own.
 Certain areas heal very well this way but take longer to heal completely.

 Following excision, we submit the skin specimen for a pathological examination.
 Results are typically available in a week.
 There is a small possibility that the excision margins did not adequately remove the lesion, in which case an additional excision may need to be performed at a later date.

 We schedule some clients for smaller surgeries directly without a preoperative visit.
 The consultation may be performed the day of the procedure.
 It is important that you read all the information we provide and fill out the Medical History Form.
 Please notify your surgeon of any blood thinners or any medications or current illnesses you have that may impair your ability to heal.